MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/index.md

 :::note

-We recommend using the `get-starknet` library for a most use cases.
+We recommend using the `get-starknet` library for most use cases.

 :::